Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # ReadMe
 The MQ135 sensor ([datasheet](https://www.olimex.com/Products/Components/Sensors/Gas/SNS-MQ135/resources/SNS-MQ135.pdf)) uses the presence of certain gases to change the electrical resistance of the sensor.

-The datasheet only specifies sensitivity characteristics to 200 ppm.
-Consider that the [CO2.Earth](https://www.co2.earth/) website indicates clean outside air contains above 400 ppm CO2, and that inside air can exceed 1000 ppm easily.
+The following excerpt from the datasheet datasheet specifies sensitivity characteristics to up to 200 ppm.
+Consider that the [CO2.Earth](https://www.co2.earth/) website indicates clean outside air contains more than 400 ppm CO2, and that inside air can exceed 1000 ppm easily.
 The MQ135 properties suggest possible utility as a CO2 detector as well as a general air quality monitor.

 ![image](https://github.com/user-attachments/assets/bfa19113-d05b-4a2e-a1c8-9897aea4ffdc)

 # MQ135 Board Concept of Operation